posts

 The principles of service design

 Repost: In 2014 @richardhod asked me “What’s service design?”
 This is what I wrote then.
-Seven years later, the practice has evolved, and taken a huge role in many endeavors, yet I think these definitions and principles remain:Service design is playing an increasingly important part of that way that our public services, consumer products and society are …
+A decade later, the practice has evolved, and taken a huge role in many endeavors, yet I think these definitions and principles remain:Service design is playing an increasingly important part of that way that our public services, consumer products and society are …

 0 comments